Learn About Employment Growth by Industry in Tucson, Arizona MSA

 Why is it important?

-Tucson posted a 1.6% increase in employment from 2022 to 2023.
-Arizona’s increase in total nonfarm employment of 2.6% surpassed Tucson and was the seventh-highest among western states.
-Arizona’s job gains were driven mostly by the Phoenix MSA, which posted a 3.0% increase in 2023.
-California posted the slowest growth in employment of the western states at 0.9%, while Nevada had the fastest at 3.4%.
+Arizona’s increase in total nonfarm employment of 1.3% was the sixth-highest among western states.
+Arizona’s job gains were driven mostly by the Phoenix MSA, which posted a 1.6% increase in 2024.
+Oregon posted the slowest growth in employment of the western states at 0.3%, followed by California at 0.7%.
+Nevada had the fastest at 1.9%.
 Nevada, like Las Vegas, was hit especially hard by the pandemic in 2020 due to the large share of jobs in leisure & hospitality.

 What are the key trends?